dotunlonge/HyperGuest/IMPROVEMENTS.md

-# Code Improvements - Must Haves
+# Code Improvements

 ## Critical Issues I'd Fix First

 ### Error Handling is Completely Missing

 The biggest problem I see is that workers have zero error handling.
 If anything goes wrong - database timeout, network issue, invalid data - the entire worker just dies.
-I've seen this pattern kill production systems.

 In my experience, database operations fail all the time.
 Network hiccups, connection pool exhaustion, query timeouts - it's just reality.
 Without try-catch blocks, one bad message kills a worker permanently.
 If you're processing thousands of messages and workers keep dying, you'll eventually have zero workers left and everything stops.